-22. If possible, as a good practice, the objection should include a new wording proposal for the LSA to consider, which in the opinion of the CSA allows to remedy the alleged infringement.
+21. If possible, as a good practice, the objection should include a new wording proposal for the LSA to consider, which in the opinion of the CSA allows remedying the alleged shortcomings in the draft decision.
 This may serve to clarify the objection better in the relevant context.

-3 CONTENT OF THE OBJECTION
+3 SUBSTANCE OF THE OBJECTION

-23. The subject matter of the objection may refer to whether there is an infringement of the GDPR and/or to whether the envisaged action in relation of the controller or the processor complies with the GDPR.
-The type of content will depend on the specific draft decision at issue and on the circumstances of the case.
+22. The subject matter of the objection may refer to whether there is an infringement of the GDPR and/or to whether the envisaged action in relation of the controller or the processor complies with the GDPR.
+The type of content will depend on the LSA's draft decision at stake and on the circumstances of the case.

-- 24. Additionally, the CSA's objection will have to clearly demonstrate the significance of the risks posed by the draft decision as regards the fundamental rights and freedoms of data subjects and, where applicable, the free flow of personal data within the Union.
-The existence of an infringement and/or the non-compliance of the envisaged action should be assessed in light of the significance of the risks that the draft decision, if left unchanged, poses to the rights and freedoms of data subjects and, if relevant, the free flow of personal data. - 3.1 Existence of an infringement of the GDPR and/or compliance of the envisaged action with the GDPR

-3.1.1 Existence of an infringement of the GDPR

-- 25. In the first case, the content of the objection will amount to a disagreement between the CSA and the LSA as to whether, in the facts at issue, the activities and processing operations carried out by the controller or processor led to an infringement of the GDPR or not, and to which infringement(s) specifically. - 26.
+- 23. Additionally, the CSA's objection will have to clearly demonstrate the significance of the risks posed by the draft decision as regards the fundamental rights and freedoms of data subjects and, where applicable, the free flow of personal data within the Union.
+The existence of an infringement and/or the non-compliance of the envisaged action with the GDPR should be assessed in light of the significance of the risks that the draft decision, if left unchanged, poses to the rights and freedoms of data subjects and, if relevant, the free flow of personal data. - 3.1 Existence of an infringement of the GDPR and/or compliance of the envisaged action with the GDPR - 3.1.1 Existence of an infringement of the GDPR - 24.
+In the first case, the substance of the objection will amount to a disagreement between the CSA and the LSA as to whether, in the facts at issue, the activities and processing operations carried out by the controller or processor led to infringement(s) of the GDPR or not, and to which infringement(s) specifically. - 25.
 In this context, the term "infringement" should be interpreted as "an infringement of a given provision of the GDPR".
-Therefore, the CSA's objections to the draft decision must be justified and motivated through reference to evidence and facts that support the objection, by having regard to the facts and evidence (the 'relevant information' referred to in Article 60.3) provided by the LSA.
-These requirements should apply to each specific infringement and to each specific provision in question (e.g. if the draft decision says that the controller infringed Articles 6, 7, and 14 GDPR, and the CSA disagrees on whether there is an infringement of Article 7 and 14 and considers that there is an infringement of Article 13 GDPR).
+Therefore, the CSA's objections to the draft decision must be justified and motivated through reference to evidence and facts as exchanged between the LSA and the CSAs (the 'relevant information' referred to in Article 60 GDPR).
+These requirements should apply to each specific infringement and to each specific provision in question.

+Example 2: The draft decision states that the controller infringed Articles 6, 7, and 14 GDPR.
+The CSA disagrees on whether there is an infringement of Article 7 and 14 and considers that there is an additional infringement of Article 13 GDPR.

-Example: For instance, the CSA argues that the household exemption is not applicable to some of the processing operations conducted by a data controller and involving the use of CCTV.
-The LSA did not take this into consideration.
+Example 3: The CSA argues that LSA did not take into consideration the fact that the household exemption is not applicable to some of the processing operations conducted by a controller and involving the use of CCTV, hence that there is no infringement of the GDPR.
 In order to justify its objection, the CSA refers to Article 2(2)(c) GDPR, EDPB Guidelines 3/2019 on processing of personal data through video devices, and CJEU case C-212/13 Ryneš.